lsst/LDM-135/index.rst

 - ``Object_Extras`` [#]_ queries (join): 8 hours.

-As stated in 8.10.2, there will schedulers for queries that are expected to take one hour, eight hours, or twelve hours and the schedulers group the the tasks by chunk id and then the highest scan rating of the all tables in the task.
+As stated in 8.10.2, there will be schedulers for queries that are expected to take one hour, eight hours, or twelve hours.
+The schedulers group the the tasks by chunk id and then the highest scan rating of the all tables in the task.
 The scan ratings are meant to be unique per table and indicative of the size of the table, so that this sorting places scans using the